munificent/craftinginterpreters/book/inheritance.md

                | "super" "."
 IDENTIFIER ;
 ```

-Typically, a super expression is used for a method call, but, as with regular
+Typically, a `super` expression is used for a method call, but, as with regular
 methods, the argument list is *not* part of the expression.
 Instead, a super
 *call* is a super *access* followed by a function call.
 Like other method calls,
-you can get a handle to a superclass method and invoke it separately:
+you can get a handle to a superclass method and invoke it separately.

 ```lox
 var method = super.cook;
 method();
 ```

-So the super expression itself contains only the token for the `super` keyword
+So the `super` expression itself contains only the token for the `super` keyword
 and the name of the method being looked up.
 The corresponding <span
 name="super-ast">syntax tree node</span> is thus: